NatFletch/FBLA-Programming-2023/README.md

 Coming Soon

-# TODO (outdated)
+# TODO
 There is a lot of stuff I still need to finish up on
  - The ability to find students and give them points
  - Required UI FBLA wants me to use
  - Reports at the end of each quarter
+ - Profile page
  - A store

-A second todo list will come out whenever I finish the general todo list